Working With Your Period | Respect QLD

 These sponges are sold in a plastic wrap or loose in a big container.

-Lots of older workers have used sea sponges with no ill effects, but there are safer choices available.
+Lots of workers have used sea sponges with no ill effects, but there are safer choices available.

 How to use a sponge